Neighborhood Guide6 min read

 Budget: University Avenue is significantly more affordable than Grand Avenue or Cathedral Hill.
 A full meal at iPho by Saigon runs $12-16.
 Ngon is slightly more at $15-20 per person.
 Life Juices runs $8-14 per item.

-Best time to visit: Weekday lunch is the sweet spot for all three spots - shorter waits, same food.
-Weekend evenings at Ngon can back up, particularly in the summer.
+Best time to visit: Weekday lunch is the sweet spot for iPho and Life Juices - shorter waits, same food.

-Combine these stops: Ngon and iPho are two blocks apart on University Avenue.
-Life Juices is about a half mile west in Hamline-Midway - an easy walk or a single light rail stop.
-You can do all three in one afternoon if you pace yourself.
+Combine these stops: iPho and Life Juices are about a half mile apart in Hamline-Midway - an easy walk or a single light rail stop.

 The Case for University Avenue